 UniFi Protect - Supported Camera Limits

-UniFi Protect simplifies camera management by estimating the maximum recommended number of cameras that your UniFi Host can support.
-Additionally, UniFi has easy solutions if you happen to exceed your Host’s limits.
+UniFi Protect simplifies camera management by estimating the maximum recommended number of cameras that your UniFi Console can support.
+Additionally, UniFi has easy solutions if you happen to exceed your Console's limits.

 Camera Capacity Overview

-UniFi Protect’s dashboard shows you an estimation of how many cameras your Host can effectively manage.
-See below:
+UniFi Protect’s dashboard shows you an estimate of how many cameras your UniFi Console can effectively manage.

 Exceeding Camera Capacity